CriticalPathTraining/PowerBiEmbeddedScratchpad/README.md

-# PowerBiEmbeddedScratchpad
-A sample application for developer's learning about Power BI Embedding
+# The Power BI Embedded Scratchpad App
+A sample application which demonstrates how to use the Power BI JavaScript API to embed Power BI reports and dashboards on a web page.

+## Related demos